SiFiLabs/sifi-bridge-py/README.md

 Examples are available in the `examples/` directory of this project.

+## Tests

+Tests are located under `tests/`.
+They can be ran with: `python -m unittest -v` from the root of the project's directory.
 ## Installing

 `pip install sifi_bridge_py` should work for most use cases.